 The most useful way of looking at phenomenology and constructivism in reference to the proposed study is to view them in an intertwined and cyclical fashion.
 In other words, using phenomenology as a research design tool may contribute in a social constructivist way to the research and learning acquired during that research.
 Additionally, using the social constructivist way of soliciting and analyzing participant counselors' experiences, as described during the semi-structured interviews, may serve to form social constructs.
 Finally, these constructs may inspire or inform better care or further research in the future.

-Reviewing literature with phenomenology in mind will assist in the exploration and description of the experiences of college counselors in helping substance abusing college students.
-Further, it is hoped that information gained using a social constructivist perspective will help to build meaning for college counselors of today, and inform the college counselors of tomorrow.
+Reviewing literature with phenomenology in mind will assist in the exploration and description of the experiences of college counselors in helping substance-abusing college students.
+Further, it is hoped that information gained using a social constructivist perspective will help to build meaning for college counselors of today and inform the college counselors of tomorrow.

 According to Jones and Brader-Araje (2002), education has placed a strong emphasis upon social constructivist philosophy applied to teaching in the last 25 years.
 The social constructivist perspective stresses student learning.
 This is a change from behaviorist leanings in education dominant since the 1960s.
-Education, through decades of trial and error, had learned that the teaching-learning process was more dynamic and less predictable than behaviorists had believed.
-Social constructivism takes into account the complexity of the teaching-learning process, and places emphasis on knowing (Jones and Brader-Araje, 2002).
+Educators, through decades of trial and error, had learned that the teaching–learning process was more dynamic and less predictable than behaviorists had believed.
+Social constructivism takes into account the complexity of the teaching–learning process and places emphasis on knowing (Jones and Brader-Araje, 2002).

 Though the epistemology of constructivism as a theory is multi-faceted, the focus here is social constructivism as a guiding philosophy for phenomenological research (Vygtosky, 1978).
 According to von Glasersfield (1995), knowledge is in the minds of individuals, and these individuals construct what they know based on their own experiences.
-In contrast to behaviorism and passive learning styles, constructivism is focused on the ways individuals make meanings from their experiences.
-Constructivism sees knowledge as more a process than a product (Jones and Brader-Araje, 2002).
-Therefore, constructivist theory becomes a useful tool to examine the ways in which college counselors may make meaning of their experiences with substance abusing college students.
-This is particularly the case because a college counselor may provide care for substance abusing college students who may need that counselor's expertise to succeed in college.
+In contrast to behaviorism and passive learning styles, constructivism is focused on the ways individuals make meaning from their experiences.
+Constructivism sees knowledge as more of a process than a product (Jones and Brader-Araje, 2002).
+Therefore, constructivist theory becomes a useful tool to examine the ways in which college counselors may make meaning of their experiences with substance-abusing college students.
+This is particularly the case because a college counselor may provide care for substance-abusing college students who may need that counselor's expertise to succeed in college.
 Bearing this in mind, a careful review of addiction in its past and present, along with some discussion of relevant approaches or techniques, may describe and explore the meaning college counselors find in their own experiences.
 Vgotsky (1978) stressed the role of the individual within their social context.